 Initially, holders of our Class B common stock are entitled to five votes for each share held of record on all matters submitted to a vote of shareholders.
-If and when our employees who are granted restricted shares of our Class A common stock and the holders of our Class B common stock collectively hold less than 20% of the aggregate number of outstanding shares of our common stock and our convertible preferred stock, each share of Class B common stock will entitle its holder to only one vote per share held of record on all matters submitted to a vote of shareholders.
+If and when AIC and our employees collectively hold less than 20% of the aggregate number of outstanding shares of our common stock and our convertible preferred stock, each share of Class B common stock will entitle its holder to only one vote per share held of record on all matters submitted to a vote of shareholders.
 See "Our Structure and Reorganization-Shareholders Agreement" for a description of the terms of the shareholders agreement that holders of shares of Class B common stock will enter into concurrently with the consummation of this offering.

-Initially, holders of the Class B and Class D common units of Artisan Partners Holdings will be the holders of all of the issued and outstanding shares of Class B common stock.
+Initially, our employee-partners as the holders of the Class B common units of Artisan Partners Holdings and AIC as the holder of the Class D common units will be the holders of all of the issued and outstanding shares of Class B common stock.